-Another focus area for companies and countries is to own intellectual property by becoming self-reliant, both at the company and national level.
+Another focus area for companies and countries is to own intellectual property by becoming self-reliant, both at the Company level as well as at the level of a nation.
 Many companies such as the Kalyani Group have made innovation as the lifestyle of their company and they own the IP or the technology that they use.
 However, owning technology does not mean working in isolation.
 Partnering with researchers, scientists, and institutions such as IITs, IIMs, DRDOs and other research labs across the country are the way forward in nurturing entrepreneurship and frontier technology research.
 The advantage to partnering with academic institutions is a development of an ecosystem of innovation which is accessible to all and is economically sustainable.